The Denial of Death: Neurosis

-Reception and influence
+Reception and legacy

-The Denial of Death has been praised for its post-Freudian approach to psychoanalysis, and has been criticized for its reductive depictions of mental health and humanity.
+Upon its publication in 1973, The Denial of Death was consistently reviewed and praised, and was awarded the 1974 Pulitzer Prize for General Nonfiction two months after Becker's death.
+It has not gone out of print, and a special 50th anniversary edition was issued in 2023 with a new foreword by Brian Greene.
+In 2015, cultural historian Morris Berman observed that "Becker's exploration of the dialectical tension between the individual and the community has never been surpassed."
+The Denial of Death continues to be praised for its post-Freudian approach to psychoanalysis, although it has also been criticized for its reductive depictions of mental health and humanity.

 The book helped to inspire a revival of interest in the work of the Austrian psychoanalyst Otto Rank.

+In popular culture

 The book has also had a wide cultural impact beyond the fields of psychology and philosophy.
 The book made an appearance in Woody Allen's film Annie Hall, when the death-obsessed character Alvy Singer buys it for his girlfriend Annie.
 It was referred to by Spalding Gray in his work It's a Slippery Slope.
 Former United States President Bill Clinton quoted The Denial of Death in his 2004 autobiography My Life; he also included it as one of 21 titles in his list of favorite books.
 The playwright Ayad Akhtar mentions it in his Pulitzer Prize-winning play Disgraced.
+The Car Seat Headrest album Teens of Denial draws inspiration from the book and references it in the lyrics.

-The book was an inspiration to Mark Manson when he was writing his bestseller The Subtle Art of Not Giving a F*ck (2016): “from the very first outline” (says Manson), “I knew the last chapters would be about death and that Becker would be a big part of it.”
+The book was an inspiration to Mark Manson while he was writing his bestseller The Subtle Art of Not Giving a F*ck (2016): "from the very first outline" (says Manson), "I knew the last chapters would be about death and that Becker would be a big part of it."